CarlKCarlK/cloud-file/README.md

 * HTTP, AWS S3, Azure, Google, or local
 * Sequential or random access
 * Simplifies use of the powerful [`object_store`](https://github.com/apache/arrow-rs/tree/master/object_store) crate, focusing on a useful subset of its features
-* Access files with URLs ans string-based options
+* Access files via URLs and string-based options
 * Read binary or text
 * Fully async
-* Used by genomics tool [BedReader](https://github.com/fastlmm/BedReader), which is used by other Rust and Python projects
+* Used by genomics crate [BedReader](https://github.com/fastlmm/BedReader), which is used by other Rust and Python projects

 Install
 -------